-The European Parliament differs from the other EU institutions through its obligation to ensure the highest possible degree of multilingualism.
-Every European citizen has the right to stand for election to the European Parliament, it is unreasonable to require Members to have a perfect command of one of the common languages.
-The right of each Member to read parliamentary documents, to follow debates and to speak in his/her own language is expressly recognised in Parliament’s Rules of Procedure.
+The European Parliament differs from the other EU institutions in its obligation to ensure the highest possible degree of multilingualism.
+Every European citizen has the right to stand for election to the European Parliament.
+It would be unreasonable to require MEPs to have a perfect command of one of the more frequently used languages, such as French or English.
+The right of each Member to read and write parliamentary documents, follow debates and speak in his or her own language is expressly recognised in Parliament’s Rules of Procedure.

 What a long way we have come since the end of the 1950s, when four languages only were spoken in the institutions of the European Communities!
-Today, no fewer than 23 official languages are used in the European Parliament, which is an immense linguistic challenge.
+Today, no fewer than 24 official languages are used in the European Parliament, which is an immense linguistic challenge.

 The main task of the European Parliament's interpreters is to render orally the speeches given by MEPs faithfully and in real time into all the official languages.
 Interpreting services are provided for all multilingual meetings organised by the official bodies of the institution.

 The European Parliament's Directorate-General for Interpretation and Conferences employs approximately 330 staff interpreters and has at its disposal a reserve of some 1800 external accredited interpreters whom it calls on very regularly as required to cover its needs.

 The legislation adopted by the European Parliament affects over 500 million people in 28 countries and 24 official languages: it must be identical and as clear as possible in all the languages.
 Verifying the linguistic and legislative quality of the texts is the job of Parliament's lawyer-linguists.

 Parliament's lawyer-linguists ensure, throughout the legislative procedure, the highest possible quality of legislative texts in all EU languages.
 In order to guarantee that Parliament's political will is rendered in high quality legislative texts the lawyer-linguists are involved at all stages of the legislative procedure.